TheRadialActive/botopia-mediawiki/README.md

-# labdesign-mediawiki
+# botopia-mediawiki
-The mediawiki theme the German hackerspace "Das Labor" is using.
+The mediawiki theme Botopia is using.